2-vector bundles: Properties of 2-vector bundles

 \begin{lemma} Let $\mathscr{V}$ be a super 2-vector bundle of Morita class $\CCl_n$ (for $n=0,1$ and $k=\C$) or of Morita class $\Cl_n$ (for $n=0,...,7$ and $k=\R$).
 Then, $\mathscr{V}$ is a super 2-line bundle. \end{lemma}

 \begin{proof} We discuss the complex case, the real case is analogous.
-By definition of Morita class, the super algebra bundle $\mathcal{A}$ of $\mathscr{V}$ is of Morita class $\CCl_n$.
-Thus, each fibre of $\mathcal{A}$ is a central simple super algebra, and thus, by \cref{lemma:invertibleobjectsinbundles}, $\mathcal{A}$ is invertible.
+By definition of Morita class of super 2-vector bundles, the super algebra bundle $\mathcal{A}$ of $\mathscr{V}$ is of Morita class $\CCl_n$.
+Thus, each fibre of $\mathcal{A}$ is a central simple super algebra, and thus, by \cite[Prop.~4.4.3]{Kristel2022}, $\mathcal{A}$ is invertible.
 This proves that $\mathscr{V}$ is an object in $\stwoLineBdl_k(X)$. \end{proof}

 \begin{remark} The Morita class of an \emph{ungraded} 2-vector bundle is of course an ungraded algebra (\ie a super algebra concentrated in degree zero).
 Conversely, however, if the Morita class of a super 2-vector bundle $\mathscr{V}$ happens to be an ungraded algebra, it is \emph{not} necessarily true that $\mathscr{V}$ lies in the sub-bicategory $\twoVectBdl_k(X)\subset \stwoVectBdl_k(X)$, as it may still have a non-trivially graded bimodule bundle $\mathcal{M}$ over $Y^{[2]}$.
 One example where this happens are super line bundle gerbes, considered as super 2-line bundles, see \cref{sec:bundlegerbes}. \end{remark}